Please note that we cannot organise any more Stolperstein-laying ceremonies before 2020.

 - Contact us

-Furthermore, we insist that everything be done to find and inform any living descendants or relatives before a STOLPERSTEIN can be laid.
+Furthermore, we insist that everything be done to find and inform any living descendants or relatives before a STOLPERSTEIN is laid.
+They might well want to attend a STOLPERSTEIN ceremony.
+Alternatively, they might not want a STOLPERSTEIN, in which case none should be placed for their relatives.

 It is also advisable to inform the current inhabitants of buildings in front of which STOLPERSTEINE will be laid.
 This is not compulsory, however, because the sidewalk is usually public property.
 Nonetheless, it can prevent problems or controversy.